How can I find my snow route?

-- Look for the route with the “s” before your bus number and SNOW to locate your snow route stop.
+- Look for the route with the “s” before your bus number and SNOW to locate your snow route stop and time.

 - We ask parents/guardians to make arrangements for their child to get to a snow bus stop.
 For some families, snow bus stops may be within walking distance, but many are not.
 For those who live farther away from a snow bus stop, it is not recommended or implied that students walk to their snow bus stop.